-These coordination of benefits provisions only apply to the medical benefits offered under the sections titled "PPO medical benefits" and "Basic vision benefits."
+These coordination of benefits provisions only apply to the benefits offered under the section titled "24-month vision benefits."

 If you have questions about how your benefits are coordinated, contact the Fund.

-No coordination of benefits applies to prescription drug benefits, to the HMO benefits, to the LA Dental Center benefits, to the vision+ benefits, or to life and AD&D benefits.
+No coordination of benefits applies to the HMO benefits, to the Davis Vision benefits, to short-term disability benefits, or to life and AD&D benefits.